Chapter One - The North Reach

 “You should sleep,” the scout told the two Wings.
 He touched the nose of the old one who wafted warm hot air at the scout in a show of affection.
 Kerik had been under the impression that the old dragon was not the Scout’s Wing but one sent to lift Dart off the forest floor however, the clear affection between the two implied they were indeed bonded.
 The scout did not look old enough to be bonded to the battle scarred Wing but if they were then it would explain the skill with injured wings.

 Dart sighed heavily and nestled into the sand.
 He let out a shuddering breathe of relief.
 Having been seen to, his wings mended by skilled hands, he let go of a fear he had been holding in.
 Kerik wanted to talk to Dart but dared not.
 If Dart’s head felt well enough to talk he would.
 Kerik just leaned on him instead.

 “Sleep,” Kerik whispered.
 “It will be alright now.”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Angela MacDonaldWrite a Review